 Atomic Assessments is part of the Learn@UW suite of learning technologies.
 More information about Atomic Assessments, updates, events and how to work with the Learn@UW-Madison learning technology consultants are available on the DoIT Academic Technology website.

-To start using Atomic Assessments, you first need to unhide the Atomic Assessments in Canvas as outlined in Enabling Atomic Assessments in Canvas.
+o start using Atomic Assessments, you first need to unhide and authorize Atomic Assessments in Canvas as outlined in Enabling Atomic Assessments in Canvas.
 Once this is done, you can start creating assignments as outlined in Creating Assignment in Canvas.

 Atomic Assessments is available at no cost.

 - More than 50 question types, including drag and drop, interactive charts and graphs, mathematical text for question stems and answers, and audio student responses